limix/lim/doc/installation.rst

     pip install lim --no-cache-dir

-to prevent cache.
+to prevent the use of a cached version in your system.
 And if you already have Lim previously installed, you can upgrade it via

 .. code-block:: console